dijkstracula/solvent/paper/report.md

 TODO: once we have qualifiers in Solvent, should we show those instead?

-### Refinement type constraint generation

-TODO: Lift base types that we've inferred into refinement types with constraint variables that we'll solve for.

-TODO: Two ways to constrain our unknown predicates: if we want to synthesize a qualifier that uses some program term (for instance, the predicate `x > y` for the `max()` function example), that term of course needs to be in scope, and be of the appropriate base type.
-This is a _scope_ constraint and helps us ensure that our types only depend on values that make sense.

-TODO: We can also constrain them by facts that follow from the control flow of the program: for instance, in all terms getting typechecked within the `else` branch of an `if x > 0 then {...} else {...}` statement, we know that `x <= 0` is true.
-This is a _flow constraint_ and gives us path sensitivity.
+TODO: I don't know if calling the heading "synthesis" is an abuse of notation.

-TODO: Once we've built up these constraints, we need to turn them into a qualifier for our type.
-That's where predicate abstraction comes in babeyyy (should say something about how neither refutation/unification/etc is appropriate here - something about an infinite space of possible substitutions or something)
+TODO: (should say something about how neither refutation/unification/etc is appropriate here - something about an infinite space of possible substitutions or something?)

+To generate a more general return type that that of Figure 7's `max3()`, we'll construct a conjunction of predicates

 ### Historical overview and context